-The dietetic internship requires 13 credits in supervised practice/practicum settings.
-Students complete these under the guidance of registered dietitians at 12 different clinical, community, and food service management sites.
-The internship practicum rotations follow completion of the didactic coursework for the M.S. in clinical nutrition.
-Students in the internship will be responsible but not limited to: 1. liability insurance; 2. transportation; 3. professional membership fees; and 4. required medical screenings.
-For more information about the program, please contact the program director at (423) 439-7537.
+The dietetic internship requires an additional 18 credits in supervised practice/practicum settings.
+Students complete these under the guidance of registered dietitians at 12 different clinical, community and food service management sites.
+The internship didactic coursework begins in mid-July and ends the following May, while the practicum rotations are in fall and spring semesters.
+Students in the internship will be responsible for costs related to clinical rotations including but not limited to: 1) liability insurance; 2) transportation; 3) professional membership fees and 4) required medical screenings.
+This program is offered with the support of James H. Quillen College of Medicine.
+For more information about the program, please contact the Program Director at (423) 439-7537.